spacemeshos/docs/docs/start/start.md

 Like running go-spacemesh directly from the command line, Smapp also lets you customize your config file and use the node API directly.
 Running Smapp doesn't provide any greater or lesser functionality than running go-spacemesh directly, but some technical users may prefer working with CLI rather than GUI, may wish to run go-spacemesh as a system service, etc. Users running without a GUI will of course have no choice but to run go-spacemesh directly via CLI.

-## CLI
+## Advanced Smeshers

 It's possible to run a Spacemesh node entirely from the command line using the [go-spacemesh](https://github.com/spacemeshos/go-spacemesh) full node implementation.
 You can run a pre-compiled [binary release](https://github.com/spacemeshos/go-spacemesh/releases) for your platform, or you can compile the application yourself.
 We recommend that only more advanced users attempt this method.

-See our [CLI guide](start/CLI/compiling) for more information on setting up your Full Node.
+See our [Advanced Smesher Guide](./smesher/setup.md) for more information on setting up your Full Node.

 ## Advanced Smesher Guide

-For more advanced users, our [Smesher Guide](start/smesher) will help you refine your node's performance and troubleshoot issues.